Deciding on the best camera for Milky Way photography can be overwhelming.

 Secondly, because the goals and budget of each photographer are different, some aspire towards capturing the best Milky Way images, while others just want some casual Milky Way images from their stargazing experience.

-To help you decide which is the best option for you, below, you’ll find a breakdown of the best cameras to take pictures of the Milky Way according to your budget and preferences.
+To help you decide the best option for you, below, you’ll find a breakdown of the best cameras to take pictures of the Milky Way according to your budget and preferences.
 Lenses are as important as cameras in night photography, so there’s also a section about the best camera lenses to photograph the Milky Way.

 Lastly, in this post about the best Milky Way photography gear, you’ll find more accessories and all the necessary equipment for taking pictures of the Milky Way and the Galactic Center.